sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_syllabus.md

 * Is the student able to scale their project to the appropriate time frame and technical/design resources at their disposal?

+*Presentation*

+* Is the student able to conceptualize, design and plan a suitable means of presenting their project through exhibition, demonstration, performance and/or lecture?

 ### TECHNOLOGY USE IN THE CLASSROOM